github/docs/content/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/publishing-and-using-codeql-packs.md

   version: 0.0.0
   ```

+{% ifversion codeql-model-packs-java %}
+#### `dataExtensions`

+- Required by model packs.
+- Takes a list of glob patterns that specify where data extension files are located relative to the root of the query pack or library pack.
+{% endif %}

 #### `dependencies`

-- Required by packs that define {% data variables.product.prodname_codeql %} package dependencies on other packs.
+- Required by query and library packs that define {% data variables.product.prodname_codeql %} package dependencies on other packs.
+Model packs cannot define any dependencies and use `extensionTargets` instead.
 - Defines a map from pack references to the semantic version range that is compatible with this pack.
 Supported for {% data variables.product.prodname_codeql_cli %} versions v2.6.0 and later.
 For example:
   ```yaml
   dependencies: